-Of course, this can only work if you keep it updated as soon as you get new information.
+Of course, this can only work if you keep your database updated as soon as you get new information.

-The other great thing about keeping your expert roundup post contacts organized and updated like this in a spreadsheet is that if you need to use them again in the future for another roundup article, the whole process will be easier and you can save a huge amount of time too.
+The other great thing about keeping your expert roundup post contacts organized and updated is that if you need to use them again in the future for another roundup article, the whole process will be easier and you can save a lot of time too.

 Create An Expert Roundup Post Step Three: Sending email invitations with your question(s).

 So, with your email contact list ready, you can now start sending your expert roundup invites.

 Before you go off to do this, you first have to make sure your email campaign is compelling enough for people to read it and take action.

 One thing you have to remember at all times when emailing other bloggers and influencers is that a lot of these folks will already be receiving a ton of emails every single day.
 You have to appreciate that their time is extremely valuable.

 So, with that said, you want to make sure your outreach email doesn’t take them forever to read or waste their time.